Many aspects of your life can feel the effects of unhealthy eating.

 When you feel self-conscious, you might stay away from friends, family, and even intimate relationships.

 The better you feel inside and out, the more confident you’ll feel being with those you love.

 The Effects of Unhealthy Eating

-The effects of unhealthy eating go far beyond diseases such as hypertension, diabetes.
+Unhealthy eating goes far beyond diseases such as hypertension and diabetes.

 While the consequences of a poor diet on your weight and health are well known, other aspects of your life can be just as damaged.

 Eating healthy can keep your weight down and your energy levels up.